brainsiq/hapi-boom-decorators/README.md

 });
 ```

-Check the [Boom docs](https://github.com/hapijs/boom#overview) for all available methods.
+Check the [boom documentation](https://github.com/hapijs/boom#overview) for all available methods.
 Every 4xx and 5xx error type has been implemented in hapi-boom-decorators with the same function signature e.g. `reply.xxx([message], [data])`.

 * [wrap](https://github.com/hapijs/boom#wraperror-statuscode-message) - `reply(Boom.wrap(err, 500, 'a message'))` can be written as `reply.boom(500, err, 'a message')`